AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/runtimes/runtimes.md

----
-description: Managing Runtimes (Pythong, NodeJS, etc) with Trunk Check
----

 # Runtimes

+Managing Runtimes (Pythong, NodeJS, etc) with Trunk Check.

 Trunk makes it easy for you to run tools (such as linters and actions) because, under the hood, Trunk actually downloads everything a given tool depends on, and then executes said tool in the context of its dependencies.